Resource Information for Grant Applications

 RTSF Cores provide technical and analytical support for Biomedical and Agricultural research at Michigan State University in Bioinformatics, Flow Cytometry, Genomics, Mass Spectrometry, and Proteomics.
 The RTSF Genomics Core provides single gene to genomic scale DNA sequencing services, DNA fingerprinting and genotyping, quantitative PCR, microarray printing and analysis.
 The Proteomics Core offers high-throughput mass spectral protein identification and determination of protein expression patterns.
 The Mass Spectrometry Core uses an array of mass spectral techniques for small molecule identification as well as analyses and for Metabolomic profiling.
 The Bioinformatics Core has staff specialists who assist in the computational analysis and presentation of Genomic, Proteomic and other complex datasets.
 The Flow Cytometry Core offers two multiple laser based optical flow cytometers that analyze cell populations for multiple characteristics simultaneously.

-RTSF has a staff of three Bioinformatics specialists who support the work of the other cores, and distribute and maintain bioinformatics and sequence analysis software.
-These individual are also available on a fee for service basis for computation analysis, design and maintenance of relational databases, websites, and program development.
-Curtis Wilkerson heads the core, Matt Larson is our relational database specialist, and Kevin Carr is our systems administrator, security specialist and newest bioinformatics specialist.
+RTSF has a staff of bioinformatics specialists who support the work of the other cores, and distribute and maintain bioinformatics and sequence analysis software.
+Curtis Wilkerson heads the core, and Ashley Shillinger is our security, systems and database administrator.

 This facility has available two flow cytometers – an Influx cell sorter and an LSR II for cell analysis only.
 The Influx is capable of sorting cells from bacteria to plant protoplasts in size from low to high speeds as dictated by the cells being sorted.
 Single to 6 way collection of sorted cells is available including collection to a variety of culture plates and tubes.
 The Influx is a BSL2+ capable sorter installed in a Baker hood with the Influx having additional aerosol collection safety equipment.
 The machine is equipped with 5 lasers.
 A 561 laser is used to excite PE and its conjugates (PE, PE-Texas Red, PE-Cy5 or Cy5.5, and PE-Cy7) as well as mCherry, mTomato, and others.
 A blue laser (488nm) is used to excite FITC, PI, PerCP-Cy5.5 with a filter set for GFP/YFP.
 A red laser (640 nm) is used to excite APC, Alexa 700 and APCCy7.
 A violet laser (405nm) is used to excite cyan proteins or Pacific Blue, and Pacific Orange.
 A uv laser (355nm) allows use of indo-1 calcium flux, Hoechst 342 red/blue stem cell side population and DAPI for cell cycle analysis.
 Data acquisition is with Sortware.